 - Communicating norms using data from surveys conducted at the university,

 - Educating students on less-known or less-understood facts related to alcohol, and

 - Offering an opportunity to change the "public conversation" around alcohol use among students, staff, and the local community.

 Advertisements and articles in the school newspaper, press releases, campus displays, and other media are used to communicate factual information about alcohol and drugs and related topics such as health and wellness, sexual assault, and sexually transmitted diseases.
-ASAP, in collaboration with the Campuses Community Wellness Coalition, promotes non-alcohol social events that compete with traditional drinking occasions.
+ASAP supports and partners with local higher education campuses to promote non-alcohol social events that compete with traditional drinking occasions.

 Some media coverage is targeted to higher-risk groups such as fraternity and sorority chapters, freshmen, women, and students living in residence halls.
 CCAA also includes components aimed at faculty and staff, parents, and the local community, such as encouraging increased restrictions and monitoring of on-campus and off-campus alcohol use.